smohantty/hyperliquid-trading-bot/README.md

     ```

 2.  **Start the Web Client**:
-    Open a new terminal in the `web-client` directory:
+    Open a new terminal in the `frontend` directory:
     ```bash
-    cd web-client
+    cd frontend
     npm install  # First time only
     npm run dev
     ```